 Figure out how much money you can realistically save each month, after covering all your bills and other expenses, and then set up your direct deposit to have that amount sent directly to savings.
 That way you won’t be tempted to spend it, and if you absolutely need the money, you can access it pretty easily.

-Read more: How to automate your savings
+RELATED: How to maximize your savings

 5. Check your credit reports